 Cybersecurity Awareness Month

-Now in its 19th year, Cybersecurity Awareness Month continues to build momentum and impact with the ultimate goal of providing everyone with the information they need to stay safer and more secure online.
-Texas Woman's University is proud to support this far-reaching online safety awareness and education initiative which is co-led by the National Cyber Security Alliance (NCSA) and the Cybersecurity and Infrastructure Agency (CISA) of the U.S. Department of Homeland Security.
+2023 marks 20 years of Cybersecurity Awareness Month.
+In honor of the 20th year, TWU continues to raise awareness about the importance of cybersecurity and to ensure that staff, faculty, and students have the resources they need to be safer and more secure online.
+Recognized as a National Cybersecurity Awareness Month Champion, Texas Woman's University is proud to support this far-reaching online safety awareness and education initiative which is co-led by the National Cyber Security Alliance (NCSA) and the Cybersecurity and Infrastructure Agency (CISA) of the U.S. Department of Homeland Security.

 Events and Activities